raeTen/celestia-g2-stereoscopic/README.md

 ~~Platform independent unused keys are rare in celestia, so we should build a stereo-menu later on.~~

 BTW: realtime communication rocks, never hesitate to join irc.freenode.net/#celestia

-## Technical Notes
+## Technical Notes for now

 1. anaglyphic mode